runtimeverification/michelson-semantics/michelson-config.md

 The configuration of a K semantics captures all of the mutable state which rules may act upon.
+In a Michelson contract, this includes the current (potentially modified)

+# Why "potentially modified"?

-In a Michelson contract, this includes the current (potentially modified) contract code, the current stack, and various pieces of state related to the blockchain.
+contract code, the current stack, and various pieces of state related to the blockchain.
 Note that, while in general all cells of a `K` configuration are mutable, once contract execution has begun only the `k`, `stack`, `nonce` and `returncode` cells will actually mutate.
 The other cells are set at most once and then remain the same throughout execution.

 ```k
 requires "michelson-syntax.k"